-- Do NOT cover metal fireplace front with combustible materials. - Install combustible materials only to specified clearances on top front and side edges. - Do not place header or combustible framing below top of standoffs. - · Complete framing and apply drywall over framing. - Only non-combustible materials may be used to cover the metal fireplace front. - A bead of 300-deg F minimum non-combustible sealant must be used to close off any gaps at the top and sides between the fireplace and drywall to prevent cold air leaks.
+- DO NOT cover metal fireplace front with combustible materials. - Install combustible materials only to specified clearances on top front and side edges. - DO NOT place header or combustible framing below top standoffs. - · Complete framing and apply drywall over framing. - Facing material can butt up to metal face and columns of fireplace. - Only non-combustible materials may be used to cover the metal fireplace front. - A bead of 300-deg F minimum non-combustible sealant must be used to close off any gaps at the top and sides between the fireplace and drywall to prevent cold air leaks.